 Distribution: Occurs in many crops.
 It may also be found in run down pastures, roadsides, waste areas and coastal zones.

 Status: Undeclared in Tasmania.

 - Herbicide (spring, summer and autumn).
-Several herbicides are registered for barley grass in Tasmania including glyphosate and paraquat.
-Contact DPIWE for further information.
+Several herbicides are registered for Barley Grass in Tasmania, including glyphosate and paraquat.
+Contact DPIPWE for further information.